SnehaBrataGhosh/Travel-Management-System/README.md

-This project was example project. this was also an example project
+This project was example project. this was also an example project.